Usho

-Usho (also spelled Ushu; from Kalami oš lit. 'cold, ice') is a village in the Usho Valley, Khyber Pakhtunkhwa province of Pakistan.
+Usho (اوشو, also spelled Ushu; from Gawri oš lit. 'cold, ice') is a village in the Usho Valley, Khyber Pakhtunkhwa province of Pakistan.
 It is situated 8 km from Kalam and 123 km km from Mingora in the Swat Kohistan region, at the height of 2,300 meters (7,550 feet).
+Usho is mainly inhabited by the Gawri people.

-Usho is known for its beautiful cloudy and rainy forest.
+It is known for its beautiful cloudy and rainy forest.
 Tourist attraction Mahodand lake is located 27 km from there.
 In winter, the famous Ushu glacier blocks the only path to the Mahodand lake and this path is only opened again in Summer, when the snow of the glacier melts and the authorities wipe of the remaining snow from the road.